By

 Often, the biggest obstacle to doing business is registering a legal entity in-country.
 This process can be costly and take up to a year to complete.
 This time will be better spent growing market share but can get eaten up by paperwork and delays.

-Growth can be accelerated by working with a global employment outsourcing company.
+Growth can be accelerated by working with an Employer of Record company.

 They can help you set up quickly without establishing a legal entity in a particular country.
 That means - speed to market!